Prajwalnyk9/SQL_internship/README.md

-Here the SQL_internship's Tasks will to be available
+Here the SQL_internship's Tasks will be available